This theory is about the first subject of algebraic topology: topological groups.

 assumes \( g\in G \)

-shows \( \text{IsAhomeomorphism}(T,T, \text{RightTranslation}(G,f,g)) \) and \( \text{IsAhomeomorphism}(T,T, \text{LeftTranslation}(G,f,g)) \) using assms , group0_valid_in_tgroup , trans_bij , trans_cont , open_tr_open , bij_cont_open_homeoTranslations preserve interior.
+shows \( \text{IsAhomeomorphism}(T,T, \text{RightTranslation}(G,f,g)) \) and \( \text{IsAhomeomorphism}(T,T, \text{LeftTranslation}(G,f,g)) \) using assms, trans_bij, trans_cont, open_tr_open, bij_cont_open_homeoLeft translations preserve interior.

-lemma (in topgroup) trans_interior:
+lemma (in topgroup) ltrans_interior:

 assumes A1: \( g\in G \) and A2: \( A\subseteq G \)

-shows \( g + int(A) = int(g + A) \)proofInverse of an open set is open.
+shows \( g + int(A) = int(g + A) \)proofRight translations preserve interior.

 lemma (in topgroup) open_inv_open: